brytebee/Capstone-react/README.md

-# Capstone-react | COVID19 STATS
+# React | COVID19 STATS

 ## Description

-A covid19 stats app build as a ReactJS Capstone project at Microverse.
+A covid19 stats app build with ReactJS at Microverse.
 Built with React, Redux and API.
+I wrote tests using Jest and React Testing Library.

 ## Screenshot